prynka-sxna/Datastores/Redis.md

   - Broadcast Mode: Clients subscribe to key prefixes and receive a notification message every time a key matching a subscribed prefix changes.

 **Data Structures**

 Manual: https://redis.io/docs/manual/data-types/data-types-tutorial/
 1. String: Binary safe string.
 Implemented using C dynamic strings to avoid cost of memory allocation.
 2. List: LL of string elements sorted according to the order of insertion.
 Supports blocking operations with timeout.
 3. Set: Collections of unique, unsorted string elements.
 O(1) insertion/deletion/membership check.
 Hash table implementation.
 4. Sorted Set: Sets where every string element is sorted based on the associated score(float).
 Skip list implementation.
 5. Hash Map: [field->value] pairs.
 Hash Table implementation.

-Note:
+- Note:
   - Lists/Sorted Sets/Maps that have a small size are encoded in ziplist format (length of previous entry, length of current entry, string).
   - Sets that have a small size are encoded in intset format (sorted array of integers).
 6. Bit Map: Allows strings to be handled like array of bits.
 Can be extended to support Bloom Filters.
 7. HyperLogLog:
-- Probabilistic data structure encoded as string that is used to estimate the cardinality of a set.
+- Probabilistic data structure encoded as string that is used to estimate the cardinality of a multi-set.
 - Uses constant memory to estimate with an error < 1%.
-- TD: Algo
 8. Stream:
 - Entries are structured as field-value pairs, with entryId <ms>-<seqNo> key for accessing latest entries ordered by time in a blocking or non-blocking manner.
 - Radix tree(Compact prefix tree) of delta compressed nodes.